explosion/spacy-llm/README.md

 ### Tasks

 A _task_ defines an NLP problem or question, that will be sent to the LLM via a prompt.
 Further, the task defines how to parse the LLM's responses back into structured information.
+All tasks are registered in spaCy's `llm_tasks` registry.

 Practically speaking, a task should adhere to the `LLMTask` `Protocol` defined in [ty.py](https://github.com/explosion/spacy-llm/blob/main/spacy_llm/ty.py).
-It needs to define a `generate_prompts` function and a `parse_responses` function:
+It needs to define a `generate_prompts` function and a `parse_responses` function.

-TODO: normalizer functions

 #### <kbd>function</kbd> `task.generate_prompts`